-Article 87 (1) The course term for universities is to be 4 years

-; provided, however, that for faculties teaching and researching special professional matters, and faculties providing night classes referred to in the preceding article, their course terms may exceed 4 years.
+Article 87 (1) The course term for universities is to be 4 years; provided, however, that for faculties teaching and researching special professional matters, and faculties providing night classes referred to in the preceding article, their course terms may exceed 4 years.

-(2) Courses with the principal purpose of fostering clinical practical abilities or courses for veterinary studies, out of courses for medicine, courses for dentistry, and courses for pharmacy, notwithstanding the provision of the main clause in the preceding paragraph, are to have a course term of 6 years.
+- (2) Courses with the principal purpose of fostering clinical practical abilities or courses for veterinary studies, among courses for medicine, courses for dentistry, and courses for pharmacy, notwithstanding the provision of the main clause in the preceding paragraph, are to have a course term of 6 years. - Article 87-2 (1) Courses in professional and vocational universities may be sectioned into 2 years of lower courses in the lower period and 2 years of upper courses in the upper period, or 3 years of lower courses in the lower period and

-- Article 87-2 (1) Courses in professional and vocational universities may be sectioned into 2 years of lower courses in the lower period and 2 years of upper courses in the upper period, or 3 years of lower courses in the lower period and 1 year of upper courses in the upper period (For faculties which are to have a course term exceeding 4 years pursuant to the provision of the proviso in paragraph (1) of the preceding article, 2 years of lower courses in the lower period and 2 years or more of upper courses in the upper period, or 3 years of lower courses in the lower period and 1 year or more of upper courses in the upper period). - (2) Education in the lower courses of professional and vocational universities is to be provided in order to realize the nurturing of applied and practical abilities to take up occupations requiring expertise, out of the purposes provided in Article 83-2, paragraph (1). - (3) Education in the upper courses of professional and vocational universities is to be provided on a foundation of education in the lower courses, in order to realize the purpose provided in Article 83-2, paragraph (1). - (4) For courses for professional and vocational universities sectioned into lower courses and upper courses pursuant to the provision of paragraph (1), it may not be possible to advance from the relevant lower courses to the relevant upper courses without completing the relevant lower courses. - Article 88 (1) When persons who have obtained a certain amount of credits in a university out of those listed in 1 other than as a university student are to enroll in the relevant universities, if they are deemed to have taken courses which are part of the curricula of the relevant universities through obtaining the relevant credits, a period specified by the university considering matters including the number of credits obtained may be counted in the course term, pursuant to the provisions of the Minister of Education, Culture, Sports, Science and Technology
+1 year of upper courses in the upper period (For faculties which are to have a course term exceeding 4 years pursuant to the provisions of the proviso in paragraph (1) of the preceding article; 2 years of lower courses in the lower period and 2 years or more of upper courses in the upper period, or 3 years of lower courses in the lower period and 1 year or more of upper courses in the upper period).

+- (2) Education in the lower courses of professional and vocational universities is to be provided in order to realize the nurturing of applied and practical abilities to take up occupations requiring professional expertise, among the purposes provided for in Article 83-2, paragraph (1). - (3) Education in the upper courses of professional and vocational universities is to be provided on a foundation of education in the lower courses, in order to realize the purpose provided for in Article 83-2, paragraph (1). - (4) For courses for professional and vocational universities that are sectioned into lower courses and upper courses pursuant to the provisions of paragraph (1), it may not be possible to advance from the relevant lower courses to the relevant upper courses without completing the relevant lower courses.

+Article 88 (1) When a person who has obtained a certain amount of credits in one university other than the university that person is to enroll, if they are deemed to have taken courses which are part of the curricula of the relevant university through obtaining the relevant credits, a period specified by the university considering matters including the number of credits obtained may be counted in the course term, pursuant to the provisions of the Minister of Education, Culture, Sports, Science and Technology;

-; provided, however, that that period may not exceed one half of the course term of the relevant universities.
+provided, however, that that period may not exceed one half of the course term of the relevant universities.

-Article 88-2 (1) When persons who have obtained practical abilities to take on the relevant occupations through work experience in an occupation requiring expertise are to enroll in professional and vocational universities etc. (Meaning a university with a purpose which is a purpose pursuant to the provisions in Article 108, paragraph (4) (referred to in Article 104, paragraph (5) and paragraph (6) as "professional and vocational junior college"); The same applies hereinafter), if they are deemed to have taken courses which are part of the curricula of the relevant professional and vocational universities through obtaining the relevant practical abilities, a period specified by the professional and vocational university considering matters including the level of practical abilities obtained may be counted in the course term, pursuant to the provisions of the Minister of Education, Culture, Sports, Science and Technology
+Article 88-2 (1) When a person who has obtained practical abilities to take on the relevant occupations through work experience in an occupation requiring professional expertise is to enroll in professional and vocational universities, etc. (meaning a university with a purpose which is a purpose pursuant to the provisions of Article 108, paragraph (4) (referred to in Article 104, paragraph (5) and paragraph (6) as a "professional and vocational junior college"); the same applies below), and if they are deemed to have taken courses which are part of the curricula of the relevant professional and vocational universities, etc., through obtaining the relevant practical abilities, a period specified by the professional and vocational universities, etc., considering matters including the level of practical abilities obtained may be counted in the course term, pursuant to the provisions of the Minister of Education, Culture, Sports, Science and Technology;